 Same- or next-day swap

-We haul a full container and drop an empty one on the same pad so loading doesn’t skip a beat.
+We haul the full container and drop an empty one on the same pad so loading never stops.

 Step 3